teamsnactsukuba/ev3-cgs-qe-ik/main-steps/README.md

 # Main steps

-This section contains the main steps.
+This section contains the main steps of the inverse kinematic computation.

 Details are contained as follows: